briandowns/recipes/ciders/mulled_hard_cider.md

 * Bottle
 * Bottle condition or put under CO2 pressure.

 The cider is ready to drink once carbinated however it's best when aged.
-Try to let it sit for at least a month.
+Try to let it sit for at least a month but better for 2+ months.

 # Future Notes

-* Back sweaten?
+* This cider comes out semi dry and could be backsweatened.
+It's not entirely necessary though.
+* Serving warm allows the cider to take on additional flavors